dvidelabs/flatcc/doc/binary-format.md

 different things but accidentally have the same structure.
 Such vtables can be shared between different tables. vtable sharing is important when vectors store many similar tables.
-Structs a dense memory regions of scalar fields and smaller structs but they are generally only found inside other blocks and holds no references.
+Structs a dense memory regions of scalar fields and smaller structs.
+They are mostly found embedded in tables but they are independent blocks when referenced from a union or union vector, or when used as a buffer root.
+Structs hold no references.

 Space between the above blocks are zero padded and present in order to ensure proper alignment.
 Structs must be packed as densely as possible